Leading IT Transformation

 A lot of value is at stake

-Banks, insurers, technology companies and financial services companies risk being overtaken by competitors and new entrants if they don’t refresh their technology as new and updated systems arrive to replace legacy systems.
-Firstly, consumers expect businesses to have a strong technology underpinning so as to carry out tasks online securely and smoothly.
-A poor experience using the company’s services, whether it’s a core offering such as online security monitoring, to the company’s portal, such as a transaction that takes too long to process or a website that keeps refreshing, can be frustrating for existing customers and create negative impressions in the minds of potential customers.
+Insurers, banks, financial services, and many other companies, risk being overtaken by competitors and new entrants if they do not refresh their technology as new and updated systems arrive to replace legacy systems.
+Firstly, consumers expect businesses to have a strong technology underpinning to carry out tasks online securely and smoothly.
+A poor experience using the company’s services, (whether it is a core offering such as online security monitoring or accessing the company’s portal when a transaction takes too long to process or a website that keeps refreshing), can be frustrating for existing customers and create negative impressions in the minds of potential customers.

 Success starts at the top

-Top, middle and lower level management play the most important role in organizational IT transformation.
+Top, middle and lower-level management play important roles in organizational IT transformation.
 They create the plan, call the shots and monitor progress.
-They take ownership of the initiative, and are responsible for its success or failure.
+They take ownership of the initiative and are responsible for its success or failure.